adailey14/multireducer/README.md

 ##### -`mapStateToProps : Function`

-> Similar to the `mapStateToProps` passed to `react-redux`'s [`connect()`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options), **_BUT WITH ONE DIFFERENCE_**: The `mapStateToProps` function will receive the multireducerKey prop as a second argument if it was passed in to the component.
+> Similar to the `mapStateToProps` passed to `react-redux`'s [`connect()`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
+The `mapStateToProps` function will receive the multireducerKey prop as a second argument if it was passed in to the component.
 You can also ignore this second argument, and pass in a hard-coded key here.
 This function is provided the global state exactly the same way as `connect()`.

 ##### -`mapDispatchToProps : Function`

-> Similar to the `mapDispatchToProps` passed to `react-redux`'s [`connect()`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options), **_BUT WITH ONE DIFFERENCE_**: The `mapDispatchToProps` function will receive the multireducerKey prop as a second argument if it was passed in to the component.
+> Similar to the `mapDispatchToProps` passed to `react-redux`'s [`connect()`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
+The `mapDispatchToProps` function will receive the multireducerKey prop as a second argument if it was passed in to the component.
 You can also ignore this second argument, and pass in a hard-coded key here.
 This function is provided the global state exactly the same way as `connect()`.

 ### `multireducerBindActionCreators(actionCreators:Object, multireducerKey:string, dispatch:Function) : Object`